Resources on Our Model

 "Sudbury Valley School in Framingham, Massachusetts--a school that I helped found in 1968--was the first fully democratic school in the US.
 Others have now been founded all over this country and in many other parts of the world.
 The schools share a deep commitment to the idea that children deserve nothing less than the full set of rights and freedoms that adults receive in our society, and that in such a setting children have the best opportunity to learn, to develop their sense of responsibility, to define their value systems, and to grow into productive, self-motivated adults."

 Here is a list of a just a few of our favorite readings and links related to our school and the way we do things.
-Sudbury Valley School maintains an extensive library of online articles which can be found here
+Sudbury Valley School maintains an extensive library of online articles.
+A starting group of articles about the theory of the school can be found here

 A Thousand Rivers: What the modern world has forgotten about children and learning